mozilla-services/queuey/docs/api.rst

                    prefix the hex message with the partition number and a colon.

     Get messages by their message ids from a queue.
-If some of the messages aren't found they are omitted from the result.
-If no message can be found a 404 Not Found is returned.
+This API acts as a search, so any message that cannot be found is omitted from the result.

     Example response::